 Track time generally starts around 9.00am.
-Sessions will last between 15 -20 minutes.
-Ride Days aim to provide at least four sessions during a normal day however this will depend on weather, total numbers and any circumstances which may arise during the day.
+Sessions are 15 minutes, subject to numbers, groups etc. Ride Days aim to provide at least four sessions during a normal day however this will depend on weather, total numbers and any circumstances which may arise during the day.
 We cannot warrant a total number each Ride Day will give provide for these reason.

 What kind of help is available if I haven’t been on the track before?

 If it is your first time on the track, you are required to advise Ride Days staff at registration.
 You will receive initial track layout tuition including copies of the track layout maps.
 You will also receive special attention from the Ride Days shadow rider crew on your first outing.